ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 2 The Py-ART Roadmap Survey
 ===========================
 In order to produce a development roadmap we first needed to get the views of users and stakeholders as to what should be in the toolkit.
-To this end we designed the Py-ART Roadmap survey.
+To this end, we designed the Py-ART Roadmap survey.
 The survey was hosted on SurveyMonkey and we recieved some much appreciated assistance from the ARM outreach office in editing some questions for clarity.
 The Survey asked users to self identify as either a